MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 ## Management commands

-The following table describes the management commands used for managing security roles.
+The following table describes the commands used for managing security roles.

 |Command|Description|
 |--|--|